All About Social and Human Service Assistants

-In the United States, there were 389,800 jobs for Social and Human Service Assistant in 2016.
+There were about 389,800 jobs for Social and Human Service Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 16.4% which is above the national average.
 The Bureau of Labor Statistics predicts 63,800 new jobs for Social and Human Service Assistant by 2026.
-Due to new job openings and attrition, there will be an estimated 55,400 positions for Social & Human Service Assistant per year.
+Due to new job openings and attrition, there will be an average of 55,400 job openings in this field each year.

 The states with the most job growth for Social & Human Service Assistant are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Maine, Illinois, or Wyoming.
 These states have the worst job growth for this type of profession.